Get access to Protocol

 Everything you need to know about upcoming IPOs

 Squarespace filed confidentially on Jan.
 27, but didn't specify if it would go public through IPO or direct listing.
-The company was last valued at $1.7 billion in December 2017.
+In March 2021, it raised $300 million in a round that values the company at a whopping $10 billion.

 The eagerly-anticipated listing was set to be the world's biggest IPO, raising almost $37 billion at a $313 billion valuation.
 The deal was then put on ice by regulators.